 "Professor, if I'm not being too forward, have you had a chance to speak with Professor Falco about my beginning Animagus training yet?"

 "Yes, Miss McGonagall, as a matter of fact, I had an owl from him this morning.
-I was going to talk with you about it on Monday, but seeing as you're denying yourself the opportunity to obtain a new cache of Mr Zonko's latest wares, we can discuss it now," he said.
+I was going to talk with you about it on Monday, but seeing as you're denying yourself the opportunity to obtain a new cache of Mr Zonko's latest wares, we can discuss it now."

-"What did he say?" she asked anxiously.
+"What did he say?" she asked, trying to keep the anxiety out of her voice.
 She had very much wanted to undertake the rigorous training to become an Animagus ever since she and Professor Dumbledore had first discussed the possibility during her career-advisory meeting with him at the end of her fifth year.

 "Professor Falco is reluctant to take on such a young pupil for such advanced work."
 Seeing her crestfallen face, he quickly added, "Now, now, Miss McGonagall.
 As you know, Animagus training is extremely difficult and very dangerous, even for highly experienced witches and wizards.
 Professor Falco is simply being cautious.
 I doubt he has ever given serious consideration to an application from an eighteen-year-old witch before."